Toolkit ShelfFind

 Carpet formula

-Square yards = length x width x (1 + waste percent) / 9
+Order area = length x width x (1 + waste percent)

-Carpet may be sold by square foot or square yard, and actual ordering can depend on roll width, seams, stairs, and installer layout.
+Use square-yard pricing with feet or square-meter pricing with meters.
+Actual ordering can depend on roll width, seams, stairs, and installer layout.

 How to use